thirumurthis/Learnings/AI_Qdrant_spring_langflow/notes.md

 ## Deploy Langflow in local Docker container

-Below command deploys the Langflow app, the environment variables usage is self explanatory.
-The Auto login has set since noticed when accessing the Langflow UI the application prompted for username and crendentials
+Following section would explain how to build the RAG system with the Langflow.
+Below command deploys the Langflow application in Docker container.
+The environment variables usage is self explanatory.
+The Auto login is set to true since had access issue, the UI was prompting for user name and credentials using this resolved the issue.

 ```sh
 docker run -d \